Jaba, Nigeria: Etymology

 It is named after Jaba a local Hausa word used to describe the Ham people who occupy most of the local government.
-The Ham people describe the word Jaba as derogatory.

 History

 The Local Government was created on the 27th of August 1991.
 It was carved out from Jema'a Local Government Area.
 The local government is one of the old place in southern Kaduna, which the Jaba paramount chiefs since the colonial administration from 1910 till date.

 Geography

-The Jaba local government area has an average temperature of 32 degrees Celsius and a total area of 368 square kilometers.
+The Jaba local government area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit and a total area of 368 square kilometres.
 The Local Government Area's average humidity is reported to be 34%, and the average wind speed in the region is 10 km/h.

 Boundaries

 Jaba Local Government Area (LGA) shares boundaries with Kachia LGA to the northwest, Kagarko LGA to the southwest, Zangon Kataf LGA to the north, Jema'a LGA to the east; and Karu LGA of Nasarawa State to south, respectively.